All Episodes

 I think he was filling in for my show, and I don't watch if I'm off, so I wouldn't have picked it up.

-That John Ratcliffe actually says at the top of the dossier, well, I'm sorry, at the top of the Pfizer application, it actually has the word verified.
+that John Ratcliffe actually says at the top of the dossier, well, I'm sorry, at the top of the FISA application, it actually has the word verified.

 And when they put their signature on it, they're saying, to the best of their knowledge and ability, what they're putting their name to is true.

-And if they're wrong, by the way, number one, if they're wrong, they have an obligation to immediately correct it.
+And if they're wrong, by the way, number one, if they're wrong, they have an obligation to immediately correct it, immediately.

-And the second thing is uh that there are going to be severe consequences.
+And the second thing is that there are going to be severe consequences.

-If we can accuse somebody of wrongdoing, we have to have admissible evidence, incredible witnesses.
+The Department of Justice, if we can accuse somebody of wrongdoing, we have to have admissible evidence and credible witnesses.

 We need to prepare to prove our case in court.